Students sought for rainforest research projects

 Credit, Phil Formby

-Understanding the temperate rainforest landscape
+Understanding the temperate rainforest landscape (position filled)

 The treescape outside of woodland is important for rainforest lichen species.
 These niches and refugia in the wider landscape offer vital stepping stones for the species they support.
 This project aims to understand the distribution of rainforest species across multiple landuse types and habitats.